fieldtrip/website/reference/ft_read_header.md

    hdr.chantype            Nx1 cell-array with the channel type, see FT_CHANTYPE
    hdr.chanunit            Nx1 cell-array with the physical units, see FT_CHANUNIT

+ For continuously recorded data, this will return nSamplesPre=0 and nTrials=1.

  For some data formats that are recorded on animal electrophysiology systems (e.g. Neuralynx, Plexon), the following optional fields are returned, which allows for relating the timing of spike and LFP data hdr.FirstTimeStamp      number, represented as 32 bit or 64 bit unsigned integer hdr.TimeStampPerSample  number, represented in double precision

- For continuously recorded data, nSamplesPre=0 and nTrials=1.
+ Depending on the file format, additional header information can be returned in the hdr.orig subfield.

- To use an external reading function, use key-value pair: 'headerformat', FUNCTION_NAME.
+ To use an external reading function, you can specify a function as the 'headerformat' option.
+This function should take the filename as input argument.
- (Function needs to be on the path, and take as input: filename)
+ Please check the code of this function for details, and search for BIDS_TSV as example.

  Use cfg.chantype='chaninfo' to get hdr.chaninfo table.
 For BlackRock specify decimation with chantype:skipfactor (e.g. cfg.chantype='analog:10')

- Depending on the file format, additional header information can be returned in the hdr.orig subfield.

  The following MEG dataformats are supported
    CTF (*.ds, *.res4, *.meg4)